Post Holdings (POST) Gets a Buy Rating from Jefferies

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Post Holdings with a $122.00 average price target, representing a 16.3% upside.
-In a report issued on January 23, D.A.
-Davidson also initiated coverage with a Buy rating on the stock with a $129.00 price target.
+Currently, the analyst consensus on Post Holdings is a Moderate Buy with an average price target of $122.40, representing a 20.0% upside.
+In a report issued on February 7, Evercore ISI also assigned a Buy rating to the stock with a $122.00 price target.

 See today’s analyst top recommended stocks >>

-Based on Post Holdings’ latest earnings release for the quarter ending September 30, the company reported a quarterly GAAP net loss of $61.1 million.
+Based on Post Holdings’ latest earnings release for the quarter ending December 31, the company reported a quarterly net profit of $99.2 million.
 In comparison, last year the company had a net profit of $126 million.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.